 07 of 11

-A slip stitch is a common hem stitch and is used when you don't want visible stitches.
-These are the basics:
+A slip stitch is a common hem stitch that is used when you do not want visible stitches.
+Here is how to do it:

 - Thread your needle and knot the end of the thread.